 This section highlights several of the key findings from the project performance assessment.
-Tables with the final results (simplified and expanded) are in Appendix C.
+Tables with the final results are in Appendix D.

 1. Maintaining regional transit infrastructure ranks as the top priority, given its high level of costeffectiveness and strong support of adopted targets.